Tempest1000/PSAdmin/readme.md

 Another way to think about Flux, as a conversation.

 - **React**      Hey CourseAction, someone just clicked the "Save Course" button.
 - **Action**     Thanks React!
-I registered an action creator with the dispatcher, so the dispatcher shoudl take care of notifying all the stores that care.
+I registered an action creator with the dispatcher, so the dispatcher should take care of notifying all the stores that care.
 - **Dispatcher** Let me see who cares about a course being saved.
 Ah!
 Looks like CourseStore has registered a callback with me, I let her know.
 - **Store**      Hi dispatcher!
 Thanks for the update, I'll update my data with the payload you sent.
 Then I'll emit an event to the React components that care.
 - **React**      New data from the store!
 I'll update the UI to reflect this.